 With CommonBond Refinancing borrowers can expect the following:

-Not only is CommonBond transparent, but it also features lower rates than other lenders in the student debt industry.
+Not only is CommonBond transparent, but it also features lower rates than other private lenders in the student debt industry.
 The site states that CommonBond investors believe that creditworthy borrowers deserve lower rates than traditional institutions provide.
 Individual rates depend on the credit profile, choice of variable or fixed rate, and the term (length) of the loan.

 Fixed Interest Rate: